Cops and robbers on directed and undirected abelian Cayley graphs: Introduction

 \section{Introduction}

-We consider the game of cops and robbers, a two-player game played on a finite, connected graph $\Gamma$ with perfect information.
-The game is played with the following rules.
-The first player controls a team of cops, and the second player controls a robber.
-At the beginning of the game, the first player places each cop at a vertex of $\Gamma$, and then the second player places the robber at a vertex of $\Gamma$.
-Then the two players alternate in taking turns.
-On the first player's turn, for each cop $C$ on her team, she may choose to move $C$ to an adjacent vertex of $\Gamma$ or leave $C$ at its current vertex.
-On the second player's turn, he may choose to move the robber to an adjacent vertex or leave the robber at its current vertex.
-Two cops may occupy the same vertex.
-The first player wins if a cop occupies the same vertex as the robber; in this case we say that the cop ``captures" the robber.
-The second player wins if the robber avoids capture indefinitely.
-Equivalently, we may say that the second player wins if the same game position ever occurs twice.
-Perhaps the most frequently studied graph parameter related to cops and robbers is the \textit{cop number} of a graph $\Gamma$, which is the minimum number of cops that the first player needs in order to have a winning strategy on $\Gamma$.
+We study the game of cops and robbers, a game in which a team of cops attempts to capture a robber while playing on the vertices of a graph.
+The game is played on a graph $\Gamma$ which is finite and connected, and can be either undirected or directed.
+The cops play as a team against the robber.
+Before the game starts, each cop chooses a starting vertex on $\Gamma$.
+The robber then does the same.
+The game alternates between \emph{cop turns} and \emph{robber turns}, with the first turn being a cop turn.
+On a cop turn, each cop can move to a neighbouring vertex or may choose to pass.
+The robber then has the same options on a robber turn.
+There is no restriction preventing two or more cops from sharing the same vertex.
+If one of the cops ever shares a vertex with the robber, then we will say that the robber is \emph{captured}, and capturing the robber is the cops' objective in order to win the game.
+On the other hand, if the cops never manage to capture the robber, then we say that the robber wins.
+The game is played with full information.
+The cop number of the graph $\Gamma$, written $c(\Gamma)$, is the minimum number of cops needed for a strategy that ensures the cops' victory.

-The game of cops and robbers was first introduced for undirected graphs in \cite{Nowakowski} by R. Nowakowski and P. Winkler, as well as in \cite{Quilliot} by A. Quilliot.
-The concept of cop number was introduced shortly afterward by M. Aigner and M. Fromme \cite{Aigner}.
-The cop number parameter is well-studied on many classes of graphs; bounds are known for graph of bounded genus \cite{Schroeder}, graphs of high girth \cite{FranklGirth}, Cayley graphs \cite{FranklCayley} \cite{PB}, geometric graphs \cite{Gavenciak}, and graphs with certain forbidden subgraphs \cite{Masood}.
+The game of cops and robbers was first introduced for undirected graphs in \cite{Quilliot} by Quilliot, as well as in \cite{Nowakowski} by Nowakowski and Winkler.
+The concept of cop number was introduced shortly afterwards by Aigner and Fromme in \cite{Aigner}.
+The cop number is well-studied on many classes of graphs; bounds are known, for example, for graphs of high girth \cite{FranklGirth}, Cayley graphs \cite{PB, FranklGirth, FranklCayley, HAMIDOUNE1987289}, intersection graphs \cite{Gavenciak}, and graphs with certain forbidden subgraphs \cite{Joret2008TheCA, Masood}.